kalivtrope/dancing-robots/README.md

 - example: `lua main.lua problemset/sortp/example_n5.in problemset/sortp/example_n5.out`
 ## Problem statement
 ### Lore
-- Karel is a descendant of the Great [Hrochobot](https://ksp.mff.cuni.cz/sksp/2006J/hrochobot/)
+- Eralk is a descendant of the Great [Hrochobot](https://ksp.mff.cuni.cz/sksp/2006J/hrochobot/)
     - (his mother's origins are unknown)
-- he does't know how to count (not even to one), but he does have obstacle and item sensors which help him move around the environment
+- he does't know how to count (not even to one), but he does have obstacle and item sensors on him which help him move around the environment
   - (so he actually does count (on his sensors))
-- Karel's purpose is to be placed in a maze, move a couple of items around and then head back to the end without destroying himself
+- Eralk's purpose is to be placed in a maze, move a couple of items around and then head back to the end without destroying himself

 ### Internal coordinate representation
 - when seeing certain errors, you will encounter the coordinates in this format unless stated otherwise (e.g. the game reports an error specifying a graph edge)